Get Personal Injury Damages for Your Domestic Violence Case with a Lawyer

 Sexual Abuse

 The most controversial form of domestic violence is sexual abuse.
 It is especially controversial when it involves minors.
-When it involves married parties and other romantic partners, courts often struggle to determine how to define consent, when consent is given and even whether or when it can be revoked.
+When it involves married parties and other romantic partners, courts often struggle to determine how to define consent, when consent is given, and even whether or when it can be revoked.

 Emotional Abuse

 Emotionally abusive people most often attack their victims’ self-worth, so they feel more dependent on the abuser to survive.
-Attacks can include public humiliation, insults and even threats.
+Attacks can include public humiliation, insults, and even threats.
 Some jurisdictions do require victims to prove another type of abuse in addition to this to bring a domestic violence suit for emotional abuse.

 Psychological Abuse

-Psychological abuse zones in more specifically on controlling behavior that creates fear in the victims.
+Psychological abuse zones more specifically on controlling behavior that creates fear in the victims.
 Victims may need permission to speak to family members or might not even be allowed to leave the home.
 Emotional blackmail and stalking can also fit into this category.
 An experienced attorney can help you better distinguish between this and other types of abuse.

 Financial Abuse